juancarlosjr97/colloquial-classification-of-programming-languages/README.md

 * Strongly typed: Variable type `str` does not allow operations with type `int` or any other type other than `str`.

+#### Example 1

-This will fail as the variable are not compatible:
+The following example will fail as the variable are not compatible:

 ```python
 variable_name: str = "1"